Rockz1152/Public/README.md

 # Public
-A selection of powershell scripts and files for various uses
+A selection of powershell scripts and files of various use